The Day the Earth Caught Fire: Reception

 The film holds an 86% rating on the review aggregate website Rotten Tomatoes.

 British film critic Leslie Halliwell said: "A smart piece of science fiction told through the eyes of Fleet Street journalists and showing a sharp eye for the London scene.
 Rather exhaustingly talkative, but genuinely frightening at the time."

 The Radio Times Guide to Films gave the film three out of five, noting the time spent with journalists rather than fancy special effects.
 It described the film as "tautly intelligent" and complimented a "script full of fatalistic quips and cynicism".

 Filmink wrote "at times it seems that Munro’s other role in the film seems to be to demonstrate how hot it’s getting by having her constantly sun baking, hopping out of the shower and/or lying around in just a sheet – this did earn her a whole new legion of fans.
 But she has a real part to play, with great dialogue and dramatic scenes, and it’s a shame that she never worked with Val Guest again."

-Awards & nominations
+Awards and nominations

 Val Guest and Wolf Mankowitz received the 1962 BAFTA for Best Film Screenplay for The Day the Earth Caught Fire.